-The Priory Council has delegated to the Board of St John Ambulance the responsibility for setting that charity's strategy and policies.

-To provide more rigour and scrutiny, in 2019 we established four new committees to oversee the full range of our activity and which reflected our increased focus on fundraising, our heritage and our people.
+The Board of trustee directors has overall responsibility for setting our organisational strategy and supporting policies, as well as ensuring that these are implemented and delivered.
+To provide more rigour and scrutiny, in 2019 we established four new committees to oversee the full range of our activity and which reflected our increased focus on clinical governance, fundraising, our heritage and our people.